 Humane Cat and Dog Euthanasia

-At EVCC, we do everything we can to save as many lives as possible.
-Yet, when all available treatment options have been considered and tried without success, humane cat or dog euthanasia may be the most compassionate next step for an animal that is gravely ill or injured.
-Our veterinarians and team members know that this is an extremely difficult and painful decision for a pet parent to make, and will offer all the guidance we can to help you make the best choice regarding your pet’s well-being.
+At EVCC, we do everything to save as many lives as we can.
+Yet, when all available treatment options have been considered and tried without success, humane cat or dog euthanasia may be the most compassionate next step for a pet.
+Our veterinarians and team members know that this is an extremely difficult and painful decision for any pet parent to make, and we will offer all the guidance we can to help you make the best choice for your loved one.

-If you have any questions about euthanasia and/or after care options, please give us a call.
+If you have any questions about euthanasia or aftercare options, please give us a call.
 We're here to help you.

 We’re Here to Help You Through the Process